The Clone Wars, Season 2, Episode 13: Voyage of Temptation

 Recurring Theme: Anakin Skywalker, Shipping Fangirl

-Eventually, after a while, everyone in the room will pretty much just be embarrassed for Obi-Wan and Satine and trying to leave.
-Everyone, that is, except Anakin, who unsurprisingly seems to be enjoying the hell out of getting this new information about Obi-Wan and watching him squirm.
+Eventually, after a while, everyone in the room is more or less just embarrassed for Obi-Wan and Satine and trying to leave.
+Everyone, that is, except Anakin, who unsurprisingly seems to be enjoying the hell out of this new information about Obi-Wan and watching him squirm.

 I suppose, being the undisputed champion of getting under Obi-Wan’s skin, Anakin can recognize the gift in others when he sees it and/or he’s looking for some new material to piss Obi-Wan off with later.

 Ghosts of Star Wars Future: From a Certain Point of View Edition